jbossdemocentral/bpms-customer-evaluation-demo/README.md

 The customer evaluation project demonstrates the BPM Suite process integration with rules.
 It is a straight through process (STP).

-There are three options available to you for using this demo; local, Openshift and Docker.
+There are three options available to you for using this demo; local, Openshift and containerized.

 Option 1 - Install on your machine